pruizf/d25-llm-stdir/README.md

 # Evaluation

-- Script `evaluate.py` and `evaluate_llama.py` produce a classification report and confustion matrix for a batch, for OpenAI and Llama results respectively.
+- Script `evaluate.py` and `evaluate_llama.py` produce a classification report and confustion matrix for a batch, for GPT-4 and Llama 3.1 results respectively.
 Results are written to the `plots` directory in each batch's output directory.

 # Result summary
 | id  | prompt                               |   data<br/>split   | model  |       prompt<br/>mode       | macro<br/>F1 | weighted<br/>F1 | acc  |